RexProg/InstaGetter/README.md

 - working without blocking or exception
 - get instagram id without api
 - new method for Numberic textbox
+- rename the file where the usernames are stored, if available
+- can stop gathering while gathering

 # Image
 ![edit-code](Image/InstaGetter.png)